arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 The **Arduino Portenta Cat.
 M1/NB IoT GNSS Shield** is a board that enables cellular connectivity with both Cat.
 M1 and NB-IoT networks.
 Easily track your valuable assets across the city or worldwide by choosing among GPS, GLONASS, Galileo or BeiDou Satellite navigation system.

-This article is a collection of guides, API calls and tutorials that can help you get started with the Arduino Portenta Cat.
+This article is a collection of guides, API calls and tutorials that can help you get started with the Portenta Cat.
 M1/NB IoT GNSS Shield board.
-You can also visit the [documentation product page for the Arduino Portenta Cat.
+You can also visit the [documentation product page for the Portenta Cat.
 M1/NB IoT GNSS Shield](/hardware/portenta-cat-m1-nb-iot-gnss-shield) for more in-depth tutorials about the different features.

 ## Core

-The Arduino Portenta Cat.
+The Portenta Cat.
 M1/NB IoT GNSS Shield uses the libraries from the [Arduino Mbed OS Portenta core](https://github.com/arduino/ArduinoCore-mbed).

 ***The libraries are included in the mbed Core version greater than 2.6.1***